Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md

 The following protocols are available for incoming traffic: `HTTP`, `HTTPS`, `TCP`, `UDP`, `SCTP`.

 A specific protocol is `PROMETHEUS`, it enables configuring a prometheus endpoint and does not handle traffic itself.
+This is used to export metrics to Prometheus for monitoring, but it is not used to route application traffic.
 Find more information about this configuration on [this page](/pages/public_cloud/public_cloud_network_services/technical-resources-02-octavia-monitoring-prometheus).

 ### Pool